harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 ## Analyze your bundle and & remove large packages

-If the only optimizations you're running are in your webpack files, you're doing something wrong.
-You should *also* check to make sure that none of the dependencies of your project are extremely large or bloated.
+Tweaking the webpack configuration is only going to get you so far if the code itself is unnecessarily bloated.
+You should also examine your application code and ensure that you aren't relying on large or bloated libraries.

-The easiest way to do this is to install the <a href="https://www.npmjs.com/package/webpack-bundle-analyzer">webpack bundle analyzer</a>, which shows you the overall size of your bundle.
-We've set up a separate script to use our bundle analyzer with our production configuration file.
-To do this, we're passing an environment variable.
+The easiest way to do this is to install the <a href="https://www.npmjs.com/package/webpack-bundle-analyzer">webpack bundle analyzer</a>, which shows you which libraries are taking up the most space in your bundle.
+We wrote a separate script to use our bundle analyzer with our production configuration file.
+To do this, we're passing the `ANALYZE` environment variable and using that variable to load the plugin after our build is complete.

 ```json{12}:title=package.json
 {